santhureddie/santhureddie/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding, open-source projects, and continuous learning.
 Here is a bit about me:

 ## 🔭 Current Projects
-- **Project Name 1**: Brief description of the project.
-- **Project Name 2**: Brief description of the project.
+- **Project Name**: AI powered voice assistant for restaurants

 ## 🌱 Currently Learning
-- New programming languages and frameworks.
+- Artificial Intelligence and Machine Learning Algorithms.
 - Best practices in software development.
 - Contributing to open-source projects.